DPDK/dpdk/doc/guides/sample_app_ug/l2_forward_job_stats.rst

         rte_pause();
     }

-First inifnite for loop is to minimize impact of stats reading.
+First infinite for loop is to minimize impact of stats reading.
 Lock is only locked/unlocked when asked.

 Second inner while loop do the whole jobs management.
 When any job is ready, the use rte_timer_manage() is used to call the job handler.
 In this place functions l2fwd_fwd_job() and l2fwd_flush_job() are called when needed.
 Then rte_jobstats_context_finish() is called to mark loop end - no other jobs are ready to execute.
 By this time stats are ready to be read and if stats_read_pending is set, loop breaks allowing stats to be read.

 Third do-while loop is the idle job (idle stats counter).
-Its only purpose is moniting if any job is ready or stats job read is pending for this lcore.
-Statistics from this part of code is considered as the headroom available fo additional processing.
+Its only purpose is monitoring if any job is ready or stats job read is pending for this lcore.
+Statistics from this part of code is considered as the headroom available for additional processing.

 Receive, Process and Transmit Packets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~